Skip to main content

 EAP Orientation

-The EAP orientation is a complete overview of the benefit.
-Attendees will understand the services offered and how to access UR Medicine EAP.
-Duration: 15-20 minutes.
+The EAP orientation is a complete overview of the benefit, including understanding the services offered and how to access UR Medicine EAP.
+Duration: 20 minutes.
+Objectives of this workshop include:

 Effective Communication Skills